inngest/olotl/README.md

-# Discord PR managemnt: olotl
+# Discord PR management: olotl

 This is an open-source set of functions which deploy to [Inngest](https://inngest.com/), allowing you to coordinate pull requests within single-use ephemeral channels in Discord.